patmarion/director/README.md

 uv sync --extra dev
 ```

-The `dev` extra will install a full set of dependencies for a fully featured Director application.
+The `dev` extra will install a full set of dependencies to run all available application components.
-Next, launch the main application with:
+Launch the main application with:

 ```bash
 uv run python -m director.main